Format of the COMPASS Test

 - The English as a Second Language (ESL) test

-To better answer the question, 'What is a on a COMPASS test?', we must also look deeper into the break-up of these test sections:
+To get answers to queries about COMPASS, we must also look deeper into the break-up of these test sections:

 The Reading test is conducted in two different modes- as a placement test and as a diagnostic test.
 Both tests include multiple-choice questions based on comprehension passages.
 The Reading placement test includes comprehension passages from areas like Natural Science; Humanities, Prose Fiction, Practical Reading, and Social Sciences.
 The Reading diagnostic test includes Vocabulary, and Reader profile, and Comprehension sections.